Lakshya3859/MiniBuzz-ChatBot/README.md

 ## Usage instructions:

-Open telegram and search for @cyborg_gcs_bot.
 Here is the direct link : [@InniMini_bot](https://t.me/InniMini_bot) The bot accepts the following commands:

 - **/start** : This starts the bot and it is now ready to receive queries.
 - **/help** : Help command

-Cyborg is able to answer queries of the following type:
+MiniBuzz is able to answer queries of the following type:

 - General : Telling jokes, my age, cheering up the mood!
 - GCS : FAQs asked by freshers about various things related to college